Welcome

 performance at the Stone with Nathan Koci and Nathan moving to that city I find myself with a lot of

-It's hard to stay focused.
-It's also hard to look forward when so many friends are moving away to
+hard to stay focused.
+It's also hard to look forward when so many friends are moving away to bigger

 On January 17th Jason Brogan, Sam Sfirri and I will drive to Asheville to play a concert at

-Gallery.
-We will perform works by Mark So, Antoine Beuger, Michael Pisarro, Joe Kudirka and
+We will perform works by Mark So, Antoine Beuger, Michael Pisarro, Joe Kudirka and others.
+I'm

 Otherwise I'm spending most of January getting ready for the months to come with New Music